 In this article, we’ll explore everything you need to know about the fish surfboard, and why this type of board remains a well-loved favorite amongst surfers all over the world.

 When we talk about a fish surfboard, we’re mainly referring to the fish-like tail setup.
 Fish surfboards have a characteristic deep swallowtail design.
 These boards are fairly short, thick, and flat – offering a lot more volume than a regular shortboard.

 There are many different variations of this design.
 Most fish boards are around 5 feet in length, but some mega fish boards can measure over 8 feet.
 There are also various fin setups that you can choose from on a fish.

 The general idea when choosing a fish surfboard is that the board should be around 2 to 6 inches shorter than the rider.
 These boards should be thick, well-rounded, and have the wide fish tail which gives these boards their name.

 Fish surfboards are designed for catching smaller waves in less-than-perfect conditions.
 The wide tail and volume of the boards make them easy to paddle, and easier to catch less powerful waves on.
 However, fish surfboards are super versatile and can be ridden in all kinds of conditions.

-The volume of these boards gives them a lot more buoyancy than a regular shortboard.
+Like mini mals the volume of these boards gives them a lot more buoyancy than a regular shortboard.
 This is what makes them easier to paddle and catch waves on.
 The short length of the boards allows you to still perform tight turns in the pocket, and the wide tail gives you great drive down the line.
 Fish boards are very stable and are ideal for smaller, less-powerful waves.
 This doesn’t mean you can’t ride a fish in bigger conditions though.
 With the right rider, some fish surfboards can be taken out in all kinds of scenarios.